Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Introduction

 Since in both cases one of the collective variables is represented by the corresponding area, this suggests that there can be some thermodynamic analogy between the vortex ring and the black hole.
 And indeed it was shown in Ref. \cite{Volovik1995} that quantized vortices in Fermi superfluids have many common properties with the black holes.
 In particular, there is analog of the Hawking temperature for the moving vortex ring, see Eq.(4.1.9) in Ref. \cite{Volovik1995}:

 where $v_F $ is Fermi velocity, and $r_c$ is the radius of the singularity -- the vortex core radius.
 In Fermi supefluids, the core size is the analog of the Planck length, which determines singularity inside the black hole.
+In the 2+1 dimensional case, where the counterpart of the vortex loop is the pair of oppositely oriented point vortices, there is no singularity: